 Rotor finish also affects noise.
 The smoother and flatter the surface, the less the likelihood of the pads chattering and dancing as they ride across the surface.
 Rotors should be resurfaced at the proper speed and feed rate, and with sharp tool bits to achieve the smoothest possible finish.
 Light sanding with an abrasive disk or flexible honing brush after the rotors have been turned can improve the surface finish even more and provide an extra degree of assurance the rotors will remain noise-free.

 The design of the pads also influences their noise characteristics.
 If the leading edge of the pads has a sharp edge, it increases the tendency to grab and bounce more than if the leading edge is chamfered.
-That is why some premium-grade brake pads have chamfered edges.
-The pads may also have a slot down the middle to increase flexibility, cooling and venting.
+That is why many premium-grade brake pads have chamfered edges.
+The pads may also have a slot down the middle that helps dampen vibrations will also increasing flexibility, cooling and venting.

-One friction supplier uses "Transfer Film Technology" (TFT) to prevent noise.
+Some friction suppliers use "Transfer Film Technology" (TFT) to prevent noise.
 TFT is not a coating on the pads, but part of the friction material itself.
 As the pads wear, they continuously transfer a very thin film to the rotor surface.
 This film, which leaves a dull gray coating on the rotors, fills in tiny imperfections in the rotor surface to make it smoother and more compatible with the pads, thus eliminating squeal-producing vibrations.

 Shims are used in disc brakes as a dampening device between the pads and caliper and caliper pistons.
 Shims may be steel with, or without, a soft facing material; or they may be nothing more than soft material applied to the backs of the pads.
 Either way, their job is to dampen vibrations at the source.